-Five-Year B.S. in Computer Engineering / M.S. in Computer Science

-The Computer Engineering Program incorporates the design of computer hardware and software to meet the needs for various career applications.
-Students are trained to work with systems ranging from small integrated circuits to worldwide communications networks, from digital watches to supercomputers, and from single-line programs to operating systems.
-For more information on the program, please consult the Computer Engineering department.
 Five-Year B.S. in Computer Engineering or Electrical Engineering / M.S. in Electrical and Computer Engineering.

 A combined BS/MS Program in Computer Science provides an opportunity for outstanding undergraduates to earn both degrees in five years.
 Additional information about this program is available from the Electrical and Computer Engineering graduate advisor.
 Interested students should make their interest known to the department early in their junior year.
 Advising and application materials are also available in the Department of Electrical and Computer Engineering office.